kumaya24/paws-ipa-classification/README.md

 # paws-ipa-classification
-Mini experiment to compare epitrans and phonemizer
+Mini experiment to compare epitrans and phonemizer in Chinese, Japanese, Korean.